 Qualification requirements vary based on location

 Accion was founded in 1961 by a law student in California as a grassroots community development initiative.
-It has grown into a global nonprofit company that is dedicated to helping entrepreneurs generate income, create jobs, build assets, and achieve financial success through business ownership.
-It offers personalized service, trained lending specialists, and custom repayment plans, and prides itself as being a company that goes beyond lending.
+It has grown into a global nonprofit company dedicated to helping entrepreneurs generate income, create jobs, build assets, and achieve financial success through business ownership.
+It offers personalized service, trained lending specialists, and custom repayment plans, and prides itself on being a company that goes beyond lending.

-Short-term business loans are available from $300 to $250,000 and are ideal for startups because there are no revenue requirements and no minimum amount of time in business.
-Additionally, the company will tailor loans, terms, and repayment schedules to the business’s needs and will offer advice and support throughout the process.
+Short-term business loans are available from $300 to $250,000 and are ideal for startups because there are no revenue requirements and no minimum time in business.
+Additionally, the company will tailor loans, terms, and repayment schedules to the business’s needs and offer advice and support throughout the process.

 Best for Bad Credit : SnapCap

 Why We Chose it: SnapCap offers short-term business loans with low credit score requirements, fast approvals, and seamless application processes.